Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageCORSRule.md

 ## SYNTAX

 ```
-Set-AzureStorageCORSRule [-ServiceType] <StorageServiceType> -CorsRules <PSCorsRule[]> [-PassThru]
+Set-AzStorageCORSRule [-ServiceType] <StorageServiceType> -CorsRules <PSCorsRule[]> [-PassThru]
  [-Context <IStorageContext>] [-ServerTimeoutPerRequest <Int32>] [-ClientTimeoutPerRequest <Int32>]
  [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureStorageCORSRule** cmdlet sets the Cross-Origin Resource Sharing (CORS) rules for a type of Azure Storage service.
+The **Set-AzStorageCORSRule** cmdlet sets the Cross-Origin Resource Sharing (CORS) rules for a type of Azure Storage service.
 The types of storage services for this cmdlet are Blob, Table, Queue, and File.
 This cmdlet overwrites the existing rules.
-To see the current rules, use the Get-AzureStorageCORSRule cmdlet.
+To see the current rules, use the Get-AzStorageCORSRule cmdlet.

 ## EXAMPLES